 Not only are Invisalign prices different between states, but they also vary depending on your location within the state.
 Urban areas, for example, often have a higher cost of living, and it’s less expensive to live in a small town.
 Do you have high rent and utility payments?
 Then your dentist or orthodontist likely does too.
 Higher overhead costs usually result in more expensive orthodontic treatment.

-As the nation’s third most populous state, Florida has plenty of cities and towns, although the largest ones are Jacksonville, Miami, Tampa, and (to a lesser degree) Orlando.
+As the nation’s third most populous state, Florida has plenty of cities, although the largest ones are Jacksonville, Miami, Tampa, and Orlando.
 Cities in northern Florida or along the panhandle often have lower costs of living.
 Florida’s largest city, Jacksonville, has a cost of living that’s lower than both the state and national averages.
 Southern cities, while slightly less populous, often boast sunny beaches, theme parks, and other tourist attractions, and their costs of living are higher, which can lead to higher Invisalign costs.

 Even though Jacksonville is larger and less expensive than Miami, Tampa, and Orlando, it has fewer Invisalign providers, so you can’t shop around quite as much for ideal prices.

 There are a couple types of small towns in Florida, and they’re very different.
 First, you have central and northern rural areas that are similar to small towns you’d find in Georgia or Alabama, with a low cost of living and modest orthodontic costs.
-Then, there are the luxury beach communities that make up some of Florida’s most expensive places to live (like the Florida Keys).
-Neither offers a variety of Invisalign provider options, but they pose dramatically different expenses, often including Invisalign.
-You might find some of the state’s lowest prices in inland small towns and some of the highest along sun-soaked beaches.
-With either, though, you may need to travel.
+Then, you’ve got the luxury beach communities that make up some of Florida’s most expensive places to live, like the Florida Keys.

 Cities like Miami and Tampa have numerous Invisalign providers who need to compete for your business, which means they’re more prone to price drops and discounts.
 If you live in a city, keep your eye out for sales and make sure to compare prices before purchasing treatment.
-A dentist or orthodontist in a small town might be the only option for miles, so they’re less likely to cut prices or run promotions.
+A dentist or orthodontist in a small town might be the only option for miles, so they don’t have the same incentive to cut prices or run promotions.
 This doesn’t mean they never do, it’s just less common.